MichaIng/DietPi-Docs/docs/software/cloud.md

 === "Modify the default config"

-    It comes with a powerfull CLI, to change the config, but also to run commands, add rules etc. pp. (Some settings can also be changed via the web interface.)
+    It comes with a powerful CLI with which you can change the configuration, but also execute commands, set rules, etc. pp. (Some settings can also be changed via the web interface.)
     You can find the full feature set in the official documentation of File Browser, linked below, or run `/opt/filebrowser/filebrowser --help`.
-    Here is an example how to change the default data directory (in this example set to `/foo/bar/baz`).
+    Here is an example for how to change the default data directory (in this example set to `/foo/bar/baz`).
     - stop the service: `systemctl stop filebrowser.service`
     - apply new config: `/opt/filebrowser/filebrowser config set -r /foo/bar/baz -d /mnt/dietpi_userdata/filebrowser/filebrowser.db`
     - bring the service back: `systemctl start filebrowser.service`